Get insider access

 Our Verdict

-TheĀ Anker Life Q30 are just okay for neutral sound.
-Out-of-the-box, they have an excited, v-shaped sound profile that delivers intense thump and boom, which isn't the most suitable for fans of a flat, neutral sound.
+TheĀ Anker Life Q30 are decent for neutral sound.
+Out of the box, they have an excited, V-shaped sound profile that delivers intense thump and boom, which is good for fans of genres like rock, but might not please listeners who prefer a flatter sound.
 Their treble delivery can also vary depending on the fit and seal, and their soundstage feels closed-off and not very spacious.
 That said, their companion app offers a graphic EQ and presets so you can adjust their sound to your liking.

 Pros